 “Whenever we choose to tell [a narrative], we are choosing to silence others.”
 Yuval Noah Harari, Homo Deus.

 Being employed playing a famous bands’ songs has its positive and negative aspects like any other occupation, and is not heaven.
-Sometimes it might feel heavenly, but if I don’t find meaning in the time in between, my mind will most certainly get into trouble.
+Sometimes it might feel heavenly, but if I don’t find meaning in the time in between, my mind will get into trouble.

-I’m meeting genuine people around the world with common interests, intelligent and hard working technicians most of the time with an unfaultering sense of teamwork.
-Technicians seem to never take the piss.
+I’m meeting genuine people around the world with common interests, intelligent and hard working technicians most of the time with an unfaltering sense of teamwork.
 The microcosm of one show on one night brings a local community together.
+Music is cohesive for society, it brings out people’s honesty and magic.
 I wonder what else we would pull together for?
-We have some genuine solidarity with the audience: freedom of thought and expression, a sense of humour in the face of austerity and conservatism, and music that is balanced between being gentle and volatile and not in a volume war.
-So even if I get depressed, that is a lot of good stuff, and depression is fine with me, just move on.
+Tiger Lillies has some solidarity with the audience: freedom of thought and expression, a sense of humour in the face of hubris ideology, austerity and conservatism, irresponsible liberalism.
+Tiger Lillies seems to follow moderately socialist ideals, but without necessarily motivating the audience to think their way out of a rigged election.

-In any profession we sacrifice the potential of further study and imminent development in exchange for definition of our regular income (the more busy you are, the better you must be doing in life), revolving around infinite economic growth (which is impossible, it has a time limit, there is much more going on).
-We don’t find a shangri-la of meaning by making a great band, even if the paying audience passionately believes so, and even if it has a lot of objective meaning.
-The fact that we pay to see a band makes us more willing to believe in their stories.
-And that doesn’t make the band the expert on the subjects that the songs are about, and they don’t have to be.
-The same goes for writing.
-We don’t live in a world where people only do one job anymore, even though we specialise more than ever.
-Knowledge and energy are growing faster than we can read or get degrees in universities.
-Then technology is making our expertise irrelevant, and we have to reinvent ourselves.
+Professionals sacrifice our potential of further study and imminent development in exchange for definition of our regular income (the more busy you are, the better you must be doing in life), revolving around infinite economic growth (at some point you take off the mask again).
+We don’t find a shangri-la of meaning by making a great band, even if the paying audience passionately believes so, and even if it has some objective meaning.
+The fact that we pay to see a band makes us more willing to believe in their stories, their infallibility.
+Isn’t it funny how we repeat the meaningful art until it becomes less meaningful for us, so that others find the same meaning in it once again, as if it was fresh?
+I sense a bit of crowd manipulation in this formula.
+No wonder performers end up in mental asylums.